PUPUSAS FOR EDUCATION

 Jatzyri P.

-Junior at the University of North Carolina in Chapel Hill, NC
+University of North Carolina in Chapel Hill, NC

 2019 Scholar Jatzyri is a student at the University of North Carolina at Chapel Hill where she hopes to major in Neuroscience.
 Born in Mexico City, Jatzyri has lived in North Carolina since she was 2 years old, and considers it her home.
 The college application process is an exciting time for many students all over the world.
 Yet for Jatzyri, it was a time filled with uncertainty and worry.
 Applying to colleges whilst being a first-generation high school graduate, DACAmented student, and coming from a low-income household was one of the hardest experiences that she has had to endure.
 However, thanks to generous donors, scholarships such as Pupusas for Education, and years of hard work, Jatyzri is now very excited to pursue her dreams and continue living as an example of Latinx excellence.
 Go Heels!